Registration & Editing Tab - Environment Options

 If you are using FIDE pairing rules, these rules require a specific order based on rating, title, then alphabetically by name.
 In this case using FIDE rules will override this setting.

-Restricts ID number entry to 8 characters, blocking longer IDs used by FIDE and some federations.
+Restricts ID number entry to 8 digits, blocking longer IDs used by FIDE and some federations.

 When to enable: Enable if you exclusively run USCF events to prevent typos when entering 8-digit USCF IDs.